SidonTheTroll/cave-of-ordeals/IP/10-introduction-to-internet-and-web.md

 ### 12. What do you understand by a (a) Web browser (b) Web server ?
 1. **Web Browser**: A web browser is a software application that enables users to access, retrieve, and view content on the internet, such as web pages, images, and videos.
 Popular examples include Google Chrome, Mozilla Firefox, and Safari.

-1. ***Web Server**: A web server is a computer system that stores, processes, and delivers web pages to users upon request.
+2. **Web Server**: A web server is a computer system that stores, processes, and delivers web pages to users upon request.
 It uses protocols like HTTP or HTTPS to communicate with web browsers and provide the requested content.

 ### 13. What is an URL?
 What are its components?
 Exemplify.
-A **URL** (Uniform Resource Locator) is the address used to access a specific resource on the internet.
+An **URL** (Uniform Resource Locator) is the address used to access a specific resource on the internet.
 It specifies the location of a resource and the protocol used to retrieve it.

-**Components of a URL**:
+**Components of an URL**:

 1. **Protocol**: Indicates the method used to access the resource (e.g., `http://` or `https://`).
 2. **Domain Name**: The address of the server hosting the resource (e.g., `www.example.com`).